L21s/nexus3-github-oauth-plugin/README.md

 _organization name/team name_ e.g. `dummy-org/developers`

 You need to manually create these roles in _Administration > Security > Roles > (+) Create Role > Nexus Role_ in order to assign them the desired priviliges.
+The _Role ID_ should map to the _organization name/team name_.
 Note that anybody is allowed to login (authenticate) with a valid Github Token from your Github instance, but he/she won't have any priviledges assigned with their teams (authorization).

 ![role-mapping](role-mapping.png)